XingGaoY/tcp-ip/doc/2-arp.md

 20:45:07.070662 ARP, Request who-has 10.0.0.4 (0a:0b:0c:0d:0e:0f (oui Unknown)) tell 192.168.202.131, length 28
 20:45:07.071012 ARP, Reply 10.0.0.4 is-at 0a:0b:0c:0d:0e:0f (oui Unknown), length 28
 ```
-I slightly modified the Ethernet frame output to make the result shorter.
+I slightly modified the output to make the result shorter and better to read.(I will change the printf format in the codes)

 First, in the tcpip, we can see the ARP request is parsed correctly.
 And as I mannually set the program's IP address as 10.0.0.4, it regards the received ARP request for it.